lonycell/grafana.v7/docs/sources/alerting/rules.md

 Further troubleshooting can also be done by inspecting the grafana-server log.
 If it's not an error or for some reason the log does not say anything you can enable debug logging for some relevant components.
-This is done in Grafana's ini config file.
+This is done in ThingSPIN's ini config file.

 Example showing loggers that could be relevant when troubleshooting alerting.